 Mini-Budget: Top implications for individuals

-The new Chancellor, Kwasi Kwarteng, today delivered his first Mini-Budget Statement.
+The new Chancellor, Kwasi Kwarteng, recently delivered his first Mini-Budget Statement.
 We outline the top implications for individuals below.

 Income Tax and National Insurance cuts